v8/v8.dev/src/blog/jspi.md

 ### Limitations

-The chrome implementation of JSPI should already support typical use cases.
+The Chrome implementation of JSPI should already support typical use cases.
 However it is experimental so there are a few limitations to be aware of:

 - Only x64 and arm64 are supported.